Build

 Ensuring that construction meets high-quality standards involves ongoing supervision and inspections.

-Addressing issues promptly to prevent future problems or additional costs is crucial.
-Regularly meet with your project manager to ensure there are no unforeseen challenges that have not been rectified.
+It is crucial to address issues promptly to prevent future problems or additional costs.
+Regularly meet with your project manager to ensure that any unforeseen challenges have been rectified.

 Avoid cutting corners to get a better price if quality is compromised.